 Weight: 9.48 ounces

-- Samsung has made several durability improvements to the Galaxy Fold, including extending the top display, adding caps to the hinges, and putting a metal layer beneath the screen, but we would wait to buy a Fold until there are more of these in the wild.
+- Samsung has made several durability improvements to the Galaxy Fold, including extending the top display, adding caps to the hinges, and putting a metal layer beneath the screen.

 - The 7.3-inch display is very immersive and lets you run three apps on the screen at once, but the front 4.6-inch screen is quite small.

 - When folded, the Galaxy Fold is considerably thicker than other phones, which means it’s best stored in a jacket pocket or purse.

 - The Galaxy Fold lasted 10 hours and 1 minute on the Tom's Guide web-surfing battery test.
 That's about an hour less than the Galaxy Note 10 Plus, but you'll save power by using the front screen for things like checking notifications.

 - AT&T is the only carrier that is selling the Galaxy Fold directly, but you can also buy it unlocked.
 And that's not a bad idea; the AT&T version comes with lots of bloatware.